 HOUSING PROGRAM DESCRIPTION OF ACTUAL LEASING ISSUES AND SOLUTIONS MTW Public Housing SCCHA did not have any issues related to the leasing of these units.
 MTW Housing Choice Voucher Despite a softening rental market, Santa Clara County continues to be one of the nation's most expensive rental markets.
-SCCHA has increased landlord outreach and created landlord incentives to attract and retain landlords in the HCV program.
-SCCHA continues its efforts to expand the availability of affordable housing in the area via the awarding of PBVs and use of both the affordable housing development and the affordable housing preservation funds.
-Local, Non-Traditional SCCHA encountered issues leasing three-bedroom units.
-The agencies new subsidy standards require at least five people in a family for three-bedroom unit eligibility.
-In an effort to lease the larger units, site-based waiting lists were updated to increase the number of applicants available.
+SCCHA has increased landlord outreach and created new and expanded existing landlord incentives to attract and retain landlords in the HCV program.
+SCCHA continues its efforts to expand the availability of affordable housing in the area via the awarding of PBVs and use of both the affordable housing development and the affordable housing preservations funds.
+Local, Non-Traditional SCCHA did not have any issues related to leasing of these units.